Undergraduate minors: Asian languages and literature; Korean studies; Russian; Russian and Eastern European studies

 Intermediate Chinese.
 Prerequisites: grade of C or higher in CHIN:2103.
 GE: World Languages Fourth Level Proficiency.

 CHIN:3102 Third Year Chinese: Second Semester 3 s.h.

 CHIN:3201 Workshop in Chinese Literary Translation 3 s.h.

 Translation from Chinese to English with emphasis on literary translation; issues in theory and practice of translation; special features of Chinese as a source language for translation.
 Prerequisites: CHIN:3102.
 Same as TRNS:3202.

 Readings in classical and modern Chinese poetry in English translation.
-Same as CL:3341.
+Taught in English.
+Recommendations: sophomore or higher standing.